TlotloM/TlotloM/README.md

 ## 👋 About Me

-- 🌱 I’m currently Bachelor of Computer and Information Sciences in Application Development at Varsity College,SA.
+- 🌱 I’m currently doing my third year in Bachelor of Computer and Information Sciences in Application Development at Varsity College,SA.

 ---